dandi/dandi-hub/README.md

 These are the options for user-facing machines that run as a pod on the node and they are configured in `profileList` in `dandihub.yaml`

+### Adjusting Available Nodes

+These are the EKS machines that may run underneath one or more user-hub pods and they are configured via Karpenter.

+The nodepools are configured in addons.tf with `karpenter-resources-*` objects.